MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.3_deep.rst

-How to make a deep RL experiment
+Make a deep RL experiment
 ================================

 The usual script to run a deep RL experiment does not significantly differ from